skuba/backend-assessment/README.md

 ## User Reference

-Take the insurance-api-requests-test.postman_collection.json file an import it to the postman.
+Take the insurance-api-requests-test.postman_collection.json file (you can find it in the root folder) an import it to the postman.
 (Chrome extension).

 There you will find the test and the request examples.